habnabit/pycon2014/outline.rst

-- postmodern twisted: stream protocol parsing without subclassing
+- postmodern networking: stream protocol parsing without subclassing

-    - yes, there is such a thing as modern twisted
+    - yes, there is such a thing as modern networking

+        - tulip

+            - all new; similar to twisted

+        - twisted

             - endpoints

                 - HostnameEndpoint!

             - deferred cancellation
             - Agent
             - react
             - these have all been added in the last few years and are all better in basically every case (or are at least more flexible) than the previous solutions

     - but you still have to subclass things to define your own protocol

         - even AMP requires subclassing
+        - even *tulip* requires subclassing

     - enter parsley.makeProtocol